fleschutz/PowerShell/Docs/VoiceControl.md

 -------
 1. Launch *Serenade* and click into the circle to enable Listening mode.
 2. Launch *Windows Terminal* and click into the window.
-3. Speak into the microphone: `*"Computer, open calculator"*` - this executes the PowerShell script `open-calculator.ps1` which launches the calculator application.
+3. Speak into the microphone: **"*Computer, open calculator*"** - this executes the PowerShell script `open-calculator.ps1` which launches the calculator application.

 More supported voice commands are: